linneacastro/applied-ai-system-project/reflection.md

 I would improve on the actual UI design.
 I would also improve on how my program was fitting in tasks.
 It currently was just stacking them in, sort of like a puzzle, but it didn't give any flexibility for going back to edit or reorganize tasks.

+For the RAG layer I'd expand the test set beyond three queries and surface cosine scores in the UI itself, not just the logs — so the user can see how confident the retrieval was, not just what got cited.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

 You need an organized, clear process before you start writing code.
 When I went into AI conversations with a specific question or a concrete piece of code to review, I got much more useful feedback than when I asked something vague.
 The same was true for the design itself: thinking through the class responsibilities upfront made it easier to catch problems early, like the priority field issue, rather than discovering them after the logic was already built around bad assumptions.

+---

+## 6. Week 9 — RAG Iteration

+I added a RAG layer that explains the schedule using five pet-care reference docs.
+The pipeline is small: chunk, embed, retrieve top-3, hand to Claude Haiku 4.5 with a system prompt that says use only the context, say "I don't know" if it's not enough, and cite the source.
+The deterministic scheduler is still the source of truth — the AI only explains, it can't edit the plan.

+**a.
+AI collaboration**

+One thing the AI got right: it flagged Streamlit's rerun behavior before I hit the bug.
+Wrapping `RagService` in `@st.cache_resource` and guarding the logger with `if not logger.handlers:` saved me a 90MB model reload on every click and a stack of duplicate log handlers.

+One thing it pushed that I didn't take: adding a hard cosine threshold as a guardrail against low-confidence answers.
+I almost did it.
+Then I ran my three test queries first, and the prompt grounding handled all of them on its own.
+The threshold would have added complexity for a problem I couldn't actually reproduce.
+Validate before defending.

+**b.
+What surprised me**

+The senior-cat query (cosine 0.48) was the biggest surprise.
+I expected Claude to either improvise or refuse.
+Instead it named the gap out loud — *"the context provided focuses on scheduling rather than diagnosing health symptoms"* — pivoted to the closest relevant chunk, and recommended a vet visit.
+I had written three rules in the system prompt and the model produced a fourth behavior that fell out of them.
+That made me trust the prompt-grounding approach more.

+---

+## 7. Ethics

+**a.
+Limitations and biases**

+The knowledge base is the bias.
+I picked the five reference docs, so everything outside them returns "I don't know" — and a user might not realize the gap is mine, not the model's.
+The embedding model is general-purpose, so it can miss domain synonyms.
+The retriever has no minimum score, so weak chunks still reach the LLM (the prompt covers this, the retriever doesn't).
+And the docs themselves reflect mainstream Western pet-care norms.

+**b.
+Misuse and prevention**

+The realistic misuse is someone treating an AI explanation as veterinary advice.
+I prevent that three ways: the system prompt forces hedging when context is thin, the knowledge base has no diagnostic content, and the model recommends a vet when symptoms come up.
+The other vector is prompt injection through the user query.
+I don't filter for it — I just made it structurally toothless.
+The AI has no tools, no schedule-editing access, and can't write back to the knowledge base.
+Worst case is a weird chat answer.
+The schedule stays correct because a Python function produced it, not the LLM.